numbas/editor-docs/source/question/parts/reference.rst

 .. note::

     Most customisation of marking can be done using a :ref:`custom marking algorithm <marking-algorithm>`.
-    The scripts feature was introduced before custom amrking algorithms, so the scope for its uses is now quite limited.
+    The scripts feature was introduced before custom marking algorithms, so the scope for its use is now quite limited.

 Scripts have access to the global ``Numbas`` object, as well as the following variables: